dymmond/mongoz/docs/settings.md

 #### Custom settings

-When creating your own custom settings class, you should inherit from `EdgySettings` which is the class responsible for all internal settings of Mongoz and those can be extended and overriden with ease.
+When creating your own custom settings class, you should inherit from `MongozSettings` which is the class responsible for all internal settings of Mongoz and those can be extended and overriden with ease.